We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-People have used ginger in cooking and medicine since ancient times.
-It is a popular home remedy for nausea, stomach pain, and other health issues.
+People have used ginger in cooking and medicine since antiquity.
+It remains a popular home remedy for nausea, stomach pain, and other health issues.

-People typically use fresh or dried ginger in cooking, and some take ginger supplements for their possible health benefits.
+People typically use fresh or dried ginger in cooking or herbal tea, and some take ginger supplements for their possible health benefits.

-In this article, learn more about the possible health benefits of ginger and the research behind them.
+In this article, learn more about these and other possible health benefits of ginger, and the research behind them.

-Ginger may have anti-inflammatory, antibacterial, antiviral, and other healthful properties.
-Below are some of the possible medicinal uses of ginger.
+Ginger may have anti-inflammatory, antibacterial, and antiviral properties.
+Below are some of ginger’s potential medicinal uses.